jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 ## React Components

+`npm run generate:component` generates the skeleton code required for a new React component.
+There are some manual adjustments you’ll still need to make, though:

+- The SCSS file created in `src/docs/components/` will need to be moved to the appropriate subdirectory.
+- The new entries at the top of `.styleguidist/sections.json` and `.visual-testing/index.js` will need to be shifted to the correct location in the file.
+- You may also want to move the new entry in `src/sass/xui.scss`.

-When developing components that use XUI CSS classes, use the namespace variable instead of hard-coding `xui`:
+When developing components that use XUI CSS classes, use the namespace variable instead of hard-coding `xui`.
+(This is already done for you if you use the component generator script.)

 ```
 import {ns} from 'src/react/components/helpers/xuiClassNamespace'